 Simply put, the Shure SE215 Sound Isolating Earphones offer great sound at a very reasonable price.
 I’ve been using them for years, in all kinds of noisy travel situations, and they’ve always pulled through.

 Sound quality is very good, offering deep, rich tones and only a small amount of the boosted bass that mars many consumer earphones.
-I’ve listened to everything from spoken podcasts through relaxation music to hard rock, and it’s very rare that I need to change the equalization settings on my phone or laptop.
+I’ve listened to everything from spoken podcasts through relaxation music to hard rock, and very rarely need to change the equalization settings on my phone or laptop.

 They’d be our recommended earphone even at twice the price — for under $100, they’re a steal.
 After leaving a pair on a plane flying into Bangkok, I had already worked out where to buy replacements before leaving the airport.
 That’s how much I missed them.